 Since drivers under 25 are perceived to be at greater risk, many insurers will offer a further discount if you declare that no one under 25 years of age will be driving your vehicle.

 Choose Your Extras Carefully

 All those little extras, like one excess-free windscreen repair, hire cars and towing, are great options, but they also add up.
 Consider which options you really think you’re likely to save on the premium.

 A little-known fact is if you previously had your name on your parents’ policy and it’s now time to take out your own, many insurers will recognise your years of no claim bonus and add that onto your new policy—potentially saving you plenty—so be sure to ask.

 Fitting an alarm, immobiliser or always parking in a garage all help reduce the risk of theft or vandalism and hence reducing risks and premium costs.

-An excess weight of 100kgs in your car equates to approximately 4% extra in fuel, or $70 for the average Australian.
-It also adds extra load to your tyres and brakes, meaning they’re likely need to be replaced sooner.
-Replacing your brakes and tyres just six months earlier than necessary equates to an extra $200 for the average sedan over a typical five-year life of a vehicle.
+An excess weight of 100kgs in your car equates to approximately 4% extra in fuel use, or $70 for the average Australian.
+It also adds extra load to your tyres and brakes, meaning they will likely need to be replaced sooner.
+Replacing your tyres and brakes just six months earlier than necessary equates to an extra $200 for the average sedan over a typical five-year life of a vehicle.
 So keep the golf clubs, gym gear and pram at home when you don’t need them.

-These car money saving tips don’t take a lot of time and energy but will ultimately save you thousands per year.
+These tips to save money on your car don’t take a lot of time and energy, but will ultimately save you thousands per year.